| Title: | Code generation and linting functions for R packages |

 nothing

-on them.
+them.
 This is also useful in data analysis projects where no package

-infrastructure exists but you want to reuse common functions (e.g. plot themes)
+infrastructure exists but you want to reuse common functions (e.g. plot

-between analysis projects.
+themes) between analysis projects.
 Developing a package containing these

-shared functions and deploying to CRAN
+shared functions and deploying to CRAN or r-universe is possible but it

-requires more infrastructure that needed.
+is unwieldy and requires more infrastructure that needed.

 repo_spec |